mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 #### Run MATLAB Build
 The **Run MATLAB Build** step lets you run a build using the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
 You can use this step to run the tasks specified in a file named `buildfile.m` in the root of your repository.
 To use the **Run MATLAB Build** step, you need MATLAB R2022b or a later release.

 Specify the tasks you want to execute in the **Tasks** box.
 If you specify more than one task, use a space to separate them.
 If you do not specify any tasks, the plugin runs the default tasks in `buildfile.m` as well as all the tasks on which they depend.
-For example, run a task named `mytask` as well as all the tasks on which it depends.
+For example, enter `mytask` in the **Tasks** box to run a task named `mytask` as well as all the tasks on which it depends.

 ![run_matlab_build](https://user-images.githubusercontent.com/48831250/217647265-38b0530f-f9f4-43a7-91ef-719e8d0a545e.png)